5t3ph/stylestage/src/pages/support.md

 2. **Weekly Sponsor: \$100** - Banner placement below the footer on the home page.

 Style Stage is not using event tracking analytics, but can provide site and sponsored page total views for the paid period.
 As a new site, there is not yet historical data to provide.

+### How Will Sponsorship Money Be Used?

+- 50% operating costs
+- 50% donated back to various community projects